Agent Providers

 Section titled “Model selection”The model picker in the chat header is scoped to the active provider.
 Switching the provider resets the model to that provider’s default.

 Per-session model selection is persisted in app_settings as model:<session_id> and model_provider:<session_id>.
-Disabling the experimental flag triggers a cleanup pass: only sessions whose persisted model or provider was actually pointing at a non-Anthropic backend (or a non-built-in Claude model) get rewritten to the defaults anthropic / opus — sessions already on a built-in Claude model are left alone.
+Disabling Agent providers triggers a cleanup pass: only sessions whose persisted model or provider was actually pointing at a non-Anthropic backend (or a non-built-in Claude model) get rewritten to the defaults anthropic / opus — sessions already on a built-in Claude model are left alone.
 The cleanup writes new values rather than deleting keys, and resets the live agent on rewritten sessions so the next turn starts fresh against Claude.

 When to choose what